top of page

 Colostrum powder

-Many companies think that they can improve colostrum by messing with it.
-This could not be further from the truth.
+Many companies think that they can improve colostrum by manipulating it.
+This is far from the truth.

 One of the biggest brands, which is currently spending a fortune on TV commercials and advertising, proudly claims that they remove “unnecessary” compounds like fat and casein to produce a more concentrated product that is richer in certain compounds.
 There are multiple problems with this.
 The biggest one is that the casein in colostrum plays a vital role in its effectiveness.